yvek/BluePillow/README.md

 # BluePillow
-This repo shall present the implementation of latest concepts of Android.
+This repo shall present the implementation of latest concepts along with best prctices of Android Development.

 The project started with Hello world, but is being expanded to
 * add worlds
 * print their details.

 UI
 * Activity
 * ViewModel

 Database
-* Room
+* Room with LiveData

 Architecture Component
 * DataBinding